Geno Smith: 2021 season

-Smith re-signed with the team for a third season on April 22, 2021.
-He made his first appearance of the 2021 season in Week 5 against the Los Angeles Rams after Russell Wilson left the game with a finger injury.
-Smith finished with 131 passing yards, a touchdown (which was his first since 2017), and an interception as the Seahawks lost 17–26.
+Smith re-signed with the Seahawks for a third season on April 22, 2021.
+He made his first appearance of the 2021 season in Week 5 against the Rams after Russell Wilson left the game with a finger injury.
+Smith finished the 26–17 home loss with 131 passing yards, a touchdown (which was his first since 2017), and an interception.
 Smith was announced the starter after Wilson was placed on injured reserve.
-Against the Pittsburgh Steelers in Week 6, Smith threw for 209 yards, a touchdown, but lost a fumble in overtime in the 20–23 loss.
-During Week 8, Smith led the Seahawks to a 31–7 victory over the Jacksonville Jaguars, where he threw for 195 yards and two touchdowns.
-Smith passed for 702 yards at a 68.4% completion rate, five touchdowns, one interception, and a 103.0 QB rating before Wilson's return in Week 10.
+In the next game against the Steelers, Smith threw for 209 yards and a touchdown, but lost a fumble in overtime during the 23–20 overtime road loss.
+Two weeks later against the Jaguars, Smith had 195 passing yards and two touchdowns to go along with two carries for eight yards and a touchdown in the 31–7 victory.

+Smith finished the 2021 season with 702 passing yards, five touchdowns, and an interception to go along with nine carries for 42 yards and a touchdown in four games and three starts.